“It was Kansas City but it was North Carolina I wanted;

 ABQ BBQ is located in the Los Ranchos space which previously housed Marley’s BBQ, a Texas-style barbecue restaurant.
 Other short-lived tenants at the location include Taste of Himalayas, Paddy Rawal’s OM Fine Dining Cuisine and Annapurna Ayuredic Cuisine.
 It’s a pristine and capacious location, but it has no real street storefront presence or prominent signage.
 The telltale sign that you’ve reached your destination may well be the siren-like plumes of smoke that waft into the air.
 That smoke is irresistible.
 You get a lot more of it when you enter the New Mexico themed space, the cynosure of which is an overhead balloon gondola from which colorful fabric fans out in all directions.
 The colors of the fabric are also New Mexico-centric—red and yellow for the state flag and orange to represent our spectacular sunsets.

 Great barbecue is truly a sum of all its parts.
 Every element—meats, smoke, wood, pit, sauces—has to work together in perfect four-part harmony.
 Chef Young has mastered them all, none moreso than the unique sauces.
-You’ll find six of them on the caddy at your table.
 Sauces are categorized as either “original” or “local.”
 All of them have red and (or) green chile.
 Local means the sauces have more piquancy; they’re made with local tastes in mind.
 There’s even a “Christmas-style” sauce which, as New Mexicans know, means it’s made with both red and green chile.
-Chef Young confided that some of the volcano-eaters among us have complained that even the local sauces don’t have enough heat so he’s developing a sauce he’ll call “Muerte,” the Spanish word for death.
+Chef Young confided that some of the volcano-eaters among us have complained that even the local sauces don’t have enough heat so he’s developed a sauce he’s calling “Muerte,” the Spanish word for death.
 Unlike barbecue at some restaurants, the sauces aren’t lacquered on during or after the smoking process.
 You’re in complete control as to what sauce you use (though you will want to try them all).

 Within days of its launch, ABQ BBQ received high praise from two highly credentialed critics.
 Larry McGoldrick, the professor with the perspicacious palate, declared on his Yelp review “Chef Jon Young has for some time dreamt of marrying traditional BBQ techniques with New Mexico’s favorite chiles, and the result is sure to knock your socks off.
 Jon _never_ oversalts anything–just enough to make the other flavors pop.
 This new venture is the third jewel in Jon’s crown (Fresh Bistro and Fresh Mobile Bistro are just down the street, and both among my very favorites).
 ABQ BBQ is already a favorite.”
 Gary West, the long-time and excelsior proprietor of The Smokehouse, a much-missed Rio Rancho barbecue institution, posted on Facebook “Just got done eating some excellent New Mexican BBQ @ ABQ BBQ!
 The Ribs, Brisket & Wings we’re lightly Smoked as to compliment all the different sauces that Jon has made up to try!
 The Pinto Beans, Potato Salad and the Green Chile Cornbread were to die for!
 Do yourself a favor and go check out this new place with a New Spin on Local New Mexico BBQ!”